 For more information on what is accepted and how to prepare medications for drop-off, visit the Environmental Center's medication disposal page.
-You also can find information on disposing unwanted medications at the Minnesota Pollution Control Agency website.

 Cell phones contain harmful materials such as lead and cadmium that are released as phones break down.
 These materials, which can leach into soil and drinking water from phones buried in landfills, may cause cancer and a range of reproductive and developmental disorders, even when the substances are released in small quantities.

 Woodbury Parks and Recreation is partnering with Cellular Recycler and the National Council on Aging (NCOA) to keep cell phones out of the trash.
 Phones collected through this program are either recycled for their precious metals according to EPA standards or are refurbished for use in developing countries with less advanced cellular technology than the U.S. During the refurbishing process, the memory of each cell phone is "flashed" to wipe out any previous information stored on the phone and allow for reprogramming.

 Ninety percent of the proceeds will go toward providing programs and life-long learning for older adults in the community and 10 percent goes back to the NCOA to help continue new and innovative ways to provide fundraising and support senior center initiatives across the country.